2styx2/2styx2/README.md

 ### About Me:
-Hi!!
 I'm a computer science student.
-I love to listen to music, configure my setup to my needs, and learn new programming languages!
+I love to listen to music, configure my setup to my needs, and learn new programming languages.

 ### Currently doing:
-- Learing how to make an os going along with my os class
+- Learning how to make an os going along with my os class
 - Making my website portfolio with a blog -> [styxx.dev](https://www.styxx.dev)

 ### Setup
 - Editor: Neovim